e-c-k-e-r/vall-e/README.md

 My pre-trained weights can be acquired from [here](https://huggingface.co/ecker/vall-e).

 A script to setup a proper environment and download the weights can be invoked with `./scripts/setup.sh`.
 This will automatically create a `venv`, and download the `ar+nar-llama-8` weights and config file to the right place.

-* In the future, the model should be automatically downloaded.
+When inferencing, either through the web UI or CLI, if no model is passed, the default model will download automatically instead, and should automatically update.

 ## Train